-DSA proposes to not adopt appendix E, F, and G of the 2021 UMC into the 2022 edition of the CMC.
-DSA did not adopt these in the 2019 edition.
+DSA-SS proposes to not adopt appendices A, B, C, D, E, F, G, H, I and J of the 2024 UMC into the 2025 edition of the CMC.

 TECHNICAL, THEORETICAL, AND EMPIRICAL STUDY, REPORT, OR SIMILAR DOCUMENTS

 Government Code Section 11346.2(b)(3) requires an identification of each technical, theoretical, and empirical study, report, or similar document, if any, upon which the agency relies in proposing the regulation(s).